Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: General tools for the jump ensemble method

-We begin by identifying the value of the vector $\barqmin$.
+We begin to show that this condition takes the form asserted by the lemma by identifying the value of the vector $\barqmin$.
 It is specified so that for each consecutive pair of indices $(i,i+1)$ of this $(k+1)$-curve system, there exists a value of $x$ in the set $[-2\eln,\mfl) \cup \pole \cup (\mfr,2\eln]$ such that the two curves indexed by the pair are equal at~$x$; moreover, if the $i\textsuperscript{th}$ component of the vector is increased while the $(i+1)\textsuperscript{st}$ is held fixed, there is no such contact between the pair of curves.
 (This value of $x$ is in fact unique $\PP$-almost surely, but we will not use this fact.
-In this proof, we will call the value the $(i,i+1)$ contact point, in what we hope are the interests of exposition; however, our argument does not depend on the uniqueness that this phrase implicitly asserts.)
+In this proof, we will call the value the $(i,i+1)$-contact point, in what we hope are the interests of exposition; however, our argument does not depend on the uniqueness that this phrase implicitly asserts.)

 This description specifies the value of $\barqmin$.
 It is useful however to describe a more explicit means of determining this vector's value.
-Doing so offers an opportunity to consider the perspective of the witness of $\mc{F}^1$, a point of view that is valuable in understanding our use of the jump ensemble~$J$.
+Doing so offers an opportunity to consider the perspective of the witness of $\mc{F}^1$, a point of view that is valuable in understanding our use of the strong jump ensemble~$\strongjump$.